AzySir/Kube-Ansible-Challenge/README.md

         mode: 0755
 ```

-* 7)
-* Command Ran: ansible-playbook kube-master.yml -i inventory.ini --private-key ../keys/everischallenge
+* 7) Command Ran: `ansible-playbook kube-master.yml -i inventory.ini --private-key ../keys/everischallenge`

-* It seems that the stage below failed.
+- - It seems that the stage below failed.
 When I went to investigate and run these commands manually I realised there was a "not root user" error thrown.

-* As a result I ran the following commands to make the setup at 0 again.
+- - As a result I ran the following commands to make the setup at 0 again.
+    ```
-  * kubeadm reset
+        kubeadm reset
-  * systemctl restart kubelet
+        systemctl restart kubelet
+    ```

-* Then I ran the below -
+- - Then I ran the below -

+    ```
-  * sudo su
+    sudo su
-  * kubeadm init --pod-network-cidr=10.99.0.0/16
+    kubeadm init --pod-network-cidr=10.99.0.0/16

     - name: copy admin.conf to user's kube config
       copy: